Juniper/contrail-specs/R1911/telemetry_feature_blueprint.md

 The user needs to select which device in the fabric to connect to the configured server port.

+### 3. Configuring static routes on Contrail vRouter agent to flow-collectors for in-band
+As for in-band flow-collector provisioning, flow-collectors run on different subnet than vRouter, so we need to add a static route in vRouter agent to reach to flow-collectors.

-### 3. Creation of telemetry/sflow profiles and attachment of
+### 4. Creation of telemetry/sflow profiles and attachment of
 telemetry profiles to devices in the fabric

 This step is common for both modes of collector provisioning - in-band and OOB.